External Credit Policies

 Students who enter the university as transfer students into the Krieger School of Arts and Sciences may bring in up to 60 transfer credits towards a degree requiring 120 credits.
 Students earning degrees requiring more than 120 credits in both KSAS and WSE may bring in more than 60 credits; however at least 60 of the total degree credits must be earned in residence as a full-time student at JHU.
-See here for additional residency requirements.
+See the Requirements for a Bachelors' Degree section in the catalog for additional residency requirements.
 All transfer students may transfer up to an additional 12 credits after matriculation.
 The 12-credit limit on transfer credits does not include credit from Hopkins summer courses, Advanced Placement examinations, British General Certificate of Education courses, International Baccalaureate courses, or foreign certificate courses.

 The following rules apply to both online courses and courses taken in a traditional classroom setting.

 To be eligible for transfer credit, an approved course must be taken for a grade at an approved college and completed with a grade of C or better.
 In the United States, an approved institution is a 2-year or 4-year college or university that is accredited by one of the following regional accrediting agencies:

 - Middle States Commission on Higher Education